-Recovering from respiratory illness can make even the simple things difficult to do.
+Struggling with respiratory recovery after an illness can make even the simple tasks difficult to complete.

-Are you or your loved one low on energy or struggling with dyspnea after a planned surgery, unexpected hospitalization, or while recovering from COVID 19?
-There are general tips you can follow to maximize your productivity, while still allowing your body time to recover.
+Are you or your loved one low on energy or struggling with shortness of breath after a planned surgery, unexpected hospitalization, or while struggling with respiratory recovery from COVID 19?
+There are many steps you can take and general tips you can follow to maximize your productivity, while still allowing your body time to recover.

-Practical adjustments to help with recovery from general respiratory illness.
+Practical adjustments to conserve energy while struggling with recovery from a respiratory illness.

 ADJUST YOUR ENVIRONMENT: